 - Order copies of your credit report.
 You’re entitled to a free credit report once a year from all three major credit reporting agencies (Equifax, Experian and TransUnion).
 You can access these reports online through annualcreditreport.com.
 Your credit report outlines all your accounts and details your payment history, including any missed or late payments.

-Now It's Time to Take a Look at Your Finances
+Now is the Time to Take a Look at Your Finances

 - Revisit your budget.
 Take a hard look at your debt and spending.
-Are you overextending yourself and taking on more than you can afford right now?
+Are you overextending yourself and taking on more than you can afford?
 Are there ways you can cut back?
 A place to start would be to use that budget to track your spending by identifying your fixed expenses.
-You'll see how much money you have left over to use, and can stick to your budget easier.
+You'll see how much money you have left over to use and can stick to your budget easier.

 Take Action to Improve Your Credit